Peer-to-Peer Policy

 Policy Statement

-- The University prohibits using peer-to-peer applications; however, the University understands there may be legitimate academic uses for peer-to-peer applications and will review requests on a per-need basis.
+• The University prohibits using Peer-to-Peer Applications; however, the University understands there are legitimate academic uses for Peer-to-Peer Applications and will review requests on a per-need basis.

-- The University mandates that all IT Resources be used consistently with the Acceptable Uses of IT Infrastructure and Resources and comply with the Higher Education Opportunity Act and all other applicable laws and regulations.
+• The University mandates that all IT Resources be used consistently with the Acceptable Uses of IT Infrastructure and Resources Policy and comply with the Higher Education Opportunity Act and all other applicable laws and regulations.

-- The University is under no obligation to protect a User from a complaint or action arising from any violation, or alleged violation of the law, including infringement of any intellectual property right due to use of peer-to-peer, or any other type of file-sharing, software, or networks.
+• The University is not obligated to protect a User from a complaint or action arising from any violation or alleged violation of the law, including infringement of any intellectual property right due to the use of Peer-to-Peer Applications or any other type of file-sharing, software, or networks.

-- Users should understand material accessible through the internet does not mean that accessing such material is authorized by the third-party rights holders.
-Sometimes, content is only accessible after a User pays for it and may not be authorized for distribution by those who hold rights to that content.
+• Users should understand that material accessible through the internet does not mean that accessing such material is authorized by third-party rights holders.
+Content may only be accessible after a User pays for it and may not be authorized for distribution by those with rights to it.

-- The University employs various deterrents such as bandwidth management technology to ensure peer-to-peer programs do not degrade network speeds or any other portion of the IT Resources.
+• Users should know that the University employs deterrent controls, such as bandwidth management technology, to ensure peer-to-peer programs do not degrade network speeds or any other portion of the IT Resources.

-- Violate the copyright, patent, trademark, or other rights;
+• Violate copyright, patent, trademark, or other rights;

 Definitions